O1ahmad/ansible-role-traefik/README.md

 #### Config

-Consul supports specification of multiple configuration files or definitions for controlling various aspects of an agent's behavior.
+Traefik supports specification of multiple routing and load-balancing configuration files or definitions for controlling various aspects of an agent's behavior.
 These definitions are expected to be expressed in either `JSON` or `HCL` format and to adhere to the syntax framework and rules outlined in *Consul's* official docs and as determined by the community.

 Each of these configurations can be expressed using the `consul_configs` hash, which contains a list of various Consul agent configuration options:
 * agent settings